getify/You-Dont-Know-JS/objects-classes/ch1.md

 }
 ```

-The biggest differences between object literals and JSON are:
+The biggest differences between JS's object literals and JSON are, for objects defined as JSON:

 1. property names must be quoted with `"` double-quote characters